vivaria/edisonrul.ing/README.md

 *   You CANNOT activate this card in the Damage Step.
 *   You CANNOT activate this card after discarding for hand limit in the End Phase, as it is the very last action that occurs in a turn.
     *   Cards / Effects CANNOT activate beyond this point unless discarding triggers a mandatory effect.
 Only Counter Trap Cards and mandatory effects may activate in the resulting Chain.
     *   Example: It is Player A's End Phase and they have a Set "Divine Wrath" from a previous turn.
 Player A discards two copies of "The White Stone of Legend" to bring their hand size down to 6 cards.
 However, "The White Stone of Legend" has a mandatory Trigger Effect to add a "Blue-Eyes White Dragon" from the Deck to the hand, and Player B controls a "Doomcaliber Knight".
-Thus, a chain is built with both "The White Stone of Legend's" effects forming a chain as Chain Links 1 and 2, and "Doomcaliber Knight" Tributing itself as Chain Link 3.
+Thus, a chain is built with both "The White Stone of Legend"'s effects forming a chain as Chain Links 1 and 2, and "Doomcaliber Knight" Tributing itself as Chain Link 3.
 Player A activates "Divine Wrath" as Chain Link 4 and discards a card as cost.
 When resolving the chain, "Divine Wrath" will successfully negate the effect of "Doomcaliber Knight", then both effects of "The White Stone of Legend" will add a copy of "Blue-Eyes White Dragon" to Player A's hand (should any remain in the Deck).
 Once the chain has resolved, no chains may be built (unless mandatory Trigger/Trigger-like Effects were activated) and Player A must once again discard down to their hand limit and the turn ends.

 ## SUPER ROBOLADY